🔗 Retrieval-Augmented Generation (RAG) - AIF-C01 Practice Questions

 • RAG scenarios for AIF-C01 are frequently mapped to Domain 3 (28%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where RAG interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where RAG interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated question.

-• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Foundational) and managed-service best practices.
+• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Foundational) and vendor best practices.

 High-Value RAG Concepts